google/eddystone/eddystone-tlm/README.md

 - The length of this frame is fixed and must be truncated after the "time since power-on" bytes.
 The value of the Service Data Length byte must be `0x11`.
 - TLM version allows for future development of this frame type.
 At present the value must be `0x00`.
 - Battery voltage is the current battery charge in millivolts, expressed as 1 mV per bit.
 If not supported (for example in a USB-powered beacon) the value should be zeroed.
-- Beacon temperature is the temperature sensed by the beacon and expressed in a signed [8.8 fixed-point notation](https://www.google.com/url?q=https%3A%2F%2Fcourses.cit.cornell.edu%2Fee476%2FMath%2F&sa=D&sntz=1&usg=AFQjCNG3AHS46J3FlyEoV5NY4lTYoSVOCA).
-If not supported the value should be zeroed.
+- Beacon temperature is the temperature in degrees Celsius sensed by the beacon and expressed in a signed [8.8 fixed-point notation](https://www.google.com/url?q=https%3A%2F%2Fcourses.cit.cornell.edu%2Fee476%2FMath%2F&sa=D&sntz=1&usg=AFQjCNG3AHS46J3FlyEoV5NY4lTYoSVOCA).
+If not supported the value should be set to 0x8000, -128 °C.
 - ADV_CNT is the running count of advertisement frames of all types emitted by the beacon since power-up or reboot, useful for monitoring performance metrics that scale per broadcast frame.
 If this value is reset (e.g. on reboot), the current time field must also be reset.
 - SEC_CNT is a 0.1 second resolution counter that represents time since beacon power-up or reboot.
 If this value is reset (e.g. on a reboot), the ADV count field must also be reset.